 And no longer can eccentric millionaire uncles just caper down to Egypt and help themselves to whatever cursed, ancient artifacts they care to dig for.
 The colonialist yard sale is closed!
 But the films, thank Ra, remain open!
 Here's five I know like the back of m'hand:

-British studio Gaumont's attempt to make a 1930s Universal horror reveals just how great Universal horrors were by contrast.
+1933 - ***British studio Gaumont's attempt to make a 1930s Universal horror reveals just how great Universal horrors were by contrast.
 At any rate, GHOUL's foggy and cozy as a cup of Earl Grey at a midnight graveyard picnic.
 Karloff is an eccentric Egyptologist who spends 75,000 pounds on an emerald he thinks will bring him back from the dead.
 He dies soon after and is entombed to the strains of Wagner's immortal "Sigfried's Funeral March" but apparently without the gem.
 Soon thereafter a cast of skulking emerald seekers materialize out of the fog including Ernest Thesiger (Dr. Pretorious!) and a grumpy Dickensian lawyer who employs rather elaborate strings of words like "I intend to grant myself the pleasure of calling on her this evening."
-They're all either looking for the emerald, stealing it from someone else, having sadomasochistic fantasies (how very British!), writing notes, making peace with angry cousins, or being strangled by a Karloff back from the dead!
+They're all either looking for the emerald, stealing it from someone else, writing notes, making peace with angry cousins, being strangled by Karloff (back from the dead) or having sadomasochistic fantasies (how very British!)

-The grand guignol moment is when Boris carves a bloody ankh symbol on his bony chest, cut from many prints.
-Overall THE GHOUL would make a fine, weird double bill with the original MUMMY (1932), and possibly even stole its props, but alas, like so many British-Egyptian Museum horrors of the era all the supernatural elements must be conveniently explained away by film's end.
+The grand guignol moment is when Boris carves a bloody ankh symbol on his bony chest, cut from many prints, and for that and other things THE GHOUL would make a fine, weird double bill with the original MUMMY (1932), and possibly even stole its props.
+Alas, like so many British-Egyptian Museum horrors of the era all the supernatural elements must be conveniently explained away by film's end.
 One mustn't leave the queen's subjects thinking such things are true, you know... a gullible lot they are, I'm afraid, sir.
 That's not to say this jewel still isn't a little loose in its setting, if you know what I mean, guv.
 Say no more...

 1939 - ****